 Introduction to the science of astronomy.
 The basic tools and concepts in astronomy and the underlying physics are discussed.
 Topics will include the investigational methods in astronomy and the underlying physics are discussed.
 Topics will include investigational methods in astronomy and an emphasis on our Solar System.
 Additional topics may include stars, galaxies, and cosmology.
 Students are expected to be able to articulate a Christian perspective of our place in the universe.
 Prerequisite: C- or higher in either MAT109QR or MAT127, or ACT math score of 22 (SAT550 or above) or permission of instructor.
 (4 credits) (NWCore option under Science and the Natural World) Note: There is a laboratory/observation component to this course.

 - Classical Physics I

-(4 credits)(IGE option under Science and the Natural World) Though all students are welcome in this calculus-based, IGE physics course, this is the first of a two course sequence designed for math, science, and engineering majors and others who have taken or are taking calculus and intend to apply to medical or graduate school.
+(4 credits)(NWCore option under Science and the Natural World) Though all students are welcome in this calculus-based, IGE physics course, this is the first of a two course sequence designed for math, science, and engineering majors and others who have taken or are taking calculus and intend to apply to medical or graduate school.
 This course includes the following topics: kinematics, Newtonian mechanics, energy, momentum, gravity, oscillations, and thermodynamics.
 Prerequisite: C- or higher in MAT 112, or consent of the department chair.